Helleristninger

 (12-2024)

-242. ItÕs time to admit that petroglyphs of supposed 'Bronze Age boats' are all from the Iron Age
+242. Petroglyphs of supposed 'Bronze Age boats' are all from the Iron Age

 241. Distinctive images: Another huge Stikkmann longship discovered this month